devangisingh/Customer-Churn-Rate-for-Telecom-Sector/README.md

    3. Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
    4. Demographic info about customers – gender, age range, and if they have partners and dependents

+## Methodlogy
+   1. **Define Objectives:** The objectives of the churn prediction model should be defined and understanding what the business hopes to achieve, such as reducing churn, identifying key factors influencing churn, and targeting specific customer segments.
+   2. **Data Collection:** Gather relevant data from various sources, including customer demographics, usage patterns, customer service interactions, and historical churn records.
+   3. **Data Preprocessing:** Cleanse the data by handling missing values, outliers, and inconsistencies.
+   4. **Exploratory Data Analysis (EDA):** Conducting exploratory data analysis to understand the characteristics of the dataset.
+Identify patterns, correlations, and potential variables that may influence churn.
+   5. **Tools:** Microsoft Power BI, Microsoft Excel, Google Collab
+   6. **Programming Language:** R Programming
+   7. **Libraries:** Python (Pandas, MatplotLib, Seaborn), Random Forest

 ## Exploratory Data Analysis
 1. Churn Distribution